ramon-oliveira/aorun/README.md

-# Aorun: A keras-like wrapper for Pytorch
+# Aorun: A high-level API for PyTorch

+Aorun is highly inspired by Keras API.

 ## Getting started